-Need some help making your event look and feel impressive?
+Need some help making your PR events look and feel impressive?

-Anyone who has used an event stylist before is bound to say they will use them forever more (budget permitting).
-If you're new to events and are not sure what value an event stylist can add to your event, this episode will be a great starting place.
+If you're new to organising PR events and are not sure what value an event stylist can add to your event, this is a great place to start.

-Event and floral styling specialist Tess Hodgkinson from The Style Maison joins me to discuss the information event stylists require before giving a quote.
-Plus, she provides some tips to styling an event yourself when the budget doesn't stretch to using a professional.
+Event and floral styling specialist Tess Hodgkinson from The Style Maison joins me to discuss the information event stylists require before giving a quote plus shares eight ways their services can transform events.
+Plus, she provides some tips to styling an event yourself when you have zero cash to splash.

 “An event stylist transforms the look and feel of a space and creates an engaging environment for guests, from the moment they walk in to when they leave”